bsinglet/Studying-Notes/Seven_Languages_in_Seven_Weeks_Ruby.md

 # Seven Languages in Seven Weeks
 # Week 1 - Ruby
 ## Day 1 self-study
-- Very little unneeded puncuation, but plenty of syntactic sugar in Ruby, meant to make things as productive as possible for the programmer rather than the computer.
+- Very little unneeded punctuation, but plenty of syntactic sugar in Ruby, meant to make things as productive as possible for the programmer rather than the computer.
 - Two types of string literals: single-quoted and double-quoted.
 Single-quoted are just taken at face value, whereas double-quoted are more like Python f-strings.
 The latter can have variables substituted into them, and will also correctly interpret things like `\n` as special characters:
 ```
 irb(main):001:0> puts 'Hello, world!'